VladimirSukhoparov/my-app/README.md

 # my-app

-branch ssr - preparation for a new application ssr
+branch 'ssr' - preparation for a new application ssr

-breanch scss-webpack - preparation for a new application
+branch 'scss-webpack' - preparation for a new application html+scss+js+webpack